Garmin Forerunner 35

 Product it replaced > Basically a Forerunner 25 with off the wrist Heart Rate.

 Who’s it For?

 In my opinion it’s a shame this Forerunner 35 model didn’t come out before the Forerunner 235.
 I’m certain there’s a lot of 235 owners who’d rather have this cleaner, smarter and slightly less technical runners watch.
-The 235 is undoubtedly a brilliant GPS running watch, however, for the majority of casual joggers and recreational runners it is a somewhat overly technical.
+The 235 is undoubtedly one of the best GPS running watches, however, for the majority of recreational runners it is somewhat overly technical.